annaei/annaei.github.io/README.md

 Hi!
 I am a Ph.D. student at the [University of Bergen](http://www.uib.no/en)'s [department of computer science](http://www.uib.no/en/ii), in the programming languages research group.
 My advisors are [Anya Bagge](https://www.ii.uib.no/~anya/) and [Gail Murphy](https://www.cs.ubc.ca/people/gail-murphy).

 I am passionate about making humans better at programming through education, tools, and language design.
-By designing tools and languages that abstract both lower-level instructions and developer's intuitive thinking-blocks, we fight against the inherent complexity of software.

-I am curious about how developers use and understand software languages and language-related tools.
-After doing my master's thesis on refactoring correctness, I became interested in bridging the gap between formal requirements and usability in refactoring tools.

-Currently, I am on a research stay with Dr. Gail Murphy at UBC, Vancouver BC.
-Under Murphy's supervision, I perform user studies of developers to learn how they use, underuse and misuse, refactoring tools.
-I also scrape repositories for 'real' refactorings and study how they compare to tool refactorings.
+By designing tools that let developers effectively instruct and understand machines, software can be created and changed faster and more accuratly.

-I also have started and contributed to initiatives that increase diversity among computer science students.
-I am interested in challenges and solutions related to genders and inclusive culture in software engineering.
+I also participate in initiatives for increased diversity in computer science and software engineering.

 ## Contact
 anna.eilertsen@uib.no